An official website of the United States government

 Following his department head tour, McKenna reported to the National Reconnaissance Office, Chantilly, VA, in December 2013 as Chief of the joint, interagency Training and Exercise Group in NRO’s Mission Integration Directorate, qualifying as an Information Dominance Warfare Officer and a member of the Navy’s Space Cadre.
 During this time he earned a Master of Science in Systems Engineering and a graduate certificate in Space Systems from the Naval Postgraduate School.
 He was also selected as a Service Chief’s Fellow at the Defense Advanced Research Projects Agency (DARPA), completing a fellowship studying R&D project management practices.
 He reported to the VFA-113 “Stingers” in April 2017 where he completed the 2017-2018 deployment aboard the USS THEODORE ROOSEVELT (CVN 71) in support of Operation INHERENT RESOLVE, serving as Commanding Officer until Nov 2019.

-McKenna joined PEO C4I Carrier Air Integration Program Office (PMW 750) as the Air Sea Integration Lead until transferring to Tactical C2 Systems Program Office (PMW 150) in Oct 2020 where he served as lead for the Link 16 Crypto Modernization Surface Campaign.
-He was selected as Executive Aide to NAVWAR Commander in Mar 2022 and will report as NIWC Pacific Commanding Officer in May 2023.
+McKenna joined PEO C4I Carrier Air Integration Program Office (PMW 750) as the Air-Sea Integration Lead until transferring to Tactical C2 Systems Program Office (PMW 150) in Oct 2020 where he served as lead for the Link 16 Crypto Modernization Surface Campaign.
+He was selected as Executive Aide to NAVWAR Commander in Mar 2022 and reported as NIWC Pacific Commanding Officer in May 2023.
+McKenna has accumulated 3000+ flight hours in 42 aircraft and 700+ carrier arrested landings, including 57 combat missions.
+His awards include the Defense Meritorious Service Medal, Meritorious Service Medal (three awards), Strike/Flight Air Medal (three awards), Navy Commendation Medal (three awards), Navy Achievement Medal (two awards), NRO Bronze Service Medal, and various service awards and ribbons.

 Biography Photo of Executive Director Michael McMillan